ibm-cloud-docs/AnalyticsEngine/limits.md

 {:screen: .screen}

-# Limits and quotas for {{site.data.keyword.iae_short}} instances
+# Default limits and quotas for {{site.data.keyword.iae_short}} instances
 {: #limits}

-The following sections provide technical details about the limitation and quota settings for {{site.data.keyword.iae_full_notm}} serverless instances.
+The following sections provide details about the default limitation and quota settings for {{site.data.keyword.iae_full_notm}} serverless instances.
 {: shortdesc}

+These default values are set to avoid excessive billing, however the values can be set to larger defaults based on user requirements by opening a support ticket.

 ## Application limits
 {: #limits_application}